-Should I arrange my pet’s cremation through a vet?
+Should I arrange my pet’s cremation through a vet cremation service?

 The answer to this is the old “Caveat Emptor” or “Buyer Beware”.
 You are responsible for ensuring the service you are getting is the one you are expecting and want for your pet.
 A lack of regulation and information in the pet cremation sector has led to highly variable standards and interpretations of pet owners’ wishes.
 Whether you are making arrangements through a third party or going direct to the crematorium you need to ensure you have a full description of the service and the way your pet will be handled.